Chart Color Schemes

 Unley's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Unley's health outcomes show notable results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low among younger cohorts in particular.
-Approximately 69% of Unley's total population (2,999 people) had private health cover, compared to 52.7% across Greater Adelaide and the national average of 55.7%.
+Unley's health outcomes show notable results, with AreaSearch finding low mortality rates and chronic condition prevalence, especially among younger cohorts.
+Approximately 69% of Unley's total population (3,189 people) have private health cover, compared to 52.7% in Greater Adelaide and the national average of 55.7%.
+The most prevalent conditions are mental health issues (7.8%) and arthritis (6.9%), with 71.4% reporting no medical ailments, compared to 67.9% in Greater Adelaide.

 Frequently Asked Questions - Health